Available in VPC

 Download data

-ML expert Platform provides the storage-initializer image for downloading the dataset.
-Use a Kubernetes Job to mount the created PVC and download the dataset using the images provided.
+ML expert Platform provides a storage-initializer image for downloading datasets.
+Use a Kubernetes Job to mount the created PVC, and then download the dataset with the provided image.

 Data Manager usage example